-Fueling Your Run: A Science-Backed Guide to the Best Electrolyte Supplements for Endurance
+Fueling Your Run: A Science-Backed Guide to the Best Electrolyte Supplements for Runners

 Endurance running pushes the body to its limits.
 Mile after mile, your muscles work, your heart pounds, and you sweat – often, a lot.
 While hydration is key, water alone isn’t enough when you’re logging serious mileage.
 You also lose crucial minerals called electrolytes through sweat.
 Replacing these electrolytes is vital not just for performance, but for your health and safety.
 Ignoring electrolyte balance can lead to dehydration, muscle cramps, poor performance, and even dangerous conditions like hyponatremia (low blood sodium).
 This guide dives into the science behind electrolytes and helps you choose the best supplements for your endurance running needs.